-Such collective insect behavior tends to be robust in the face of uncertainty and environmental change.
+Such collective insect behaviour tends to be robust in the face of uncertainty and environmental change.
 Also noteworthy is the fact that in most cases the individual group members seem to lack an internal map of the environment.
-Nor do the individuals in any sense seem to have a global plan to which they adhere.
+Nor do the individuals seem to have in any sense a global plan to which they adhere.
 Indeed the individuals have a limited knowledge and perception of their environment.
-The results of collective insect behavior are usually well beyond the capabilities of a single insect.
-The key mechanism at work tends to be that of self organization [Camazine et al. 2001].
-Researchers in the field of Multi-Robot Systems look with interest at such examples because they might suggest new ideas for developing robust and adaptive robotic control algorithms.
+The results of collective insect behaviour are usually well beyond the capabilities of a single insect.
+The key mechanism at work tends to be that of self organisation [Camazine et al. 2001].
+Researchers in the field of Multi Robot Systems look with interest at such examples because they might suggest new ideas for developing robust and adaptive robotic control algorithms.
 At the same time, biologists see robotics as a useful experimental tool for checking and validating their theories [Webb 2000].

-In this article, we study the collective behavior of a group of robots, both real and simulated, performing an object search and retrieval task.
-The control algorithm of each individual was inspired by a model of ants' foraging, developed while observing the behavior of Pachycondyla apicalis (previously named Neoponera apicalis).
+In this paper, we study the collective behaviour of a group of robots, both real and simulated, performing an object search and retrieval task.
+The control algorithm of each individual was inspired by a model of ants' foraging, developed observing the behaviour of Pachycondyla apicalis (previously named Neoponera apicalis).
 The robots we used for our experiments are quite simple.
-They have very limited computational power, they do not communicate with each other and they are equipped with simple sensors.
-The sensors are too simple to allow them to build a map or any other model of the environment.
-Nevertheless, we show in this article that they are able to cooperate in order to increase the efficiency of the group.
-The control algorithm we use induces division of labor at the group level-robots more suited to the task are more likely to carry out the task than less capable robots.
+They have very limited computational power, they do not communicate with each other and they are equipped with simple sensors, too simple to allow them to build a map or any other model of the environment.
+Nevertheless, we show in this paper that they are able to cooperate in order to increase the efficiency of the group.
+The control algorithm we use induces division of labour at the group level.
+The controller also encourages a selection mechanism at the group level-robots more suited to the task are more likely to carry out the task than less capable robots.
 These results are achieved in a distributed fashion, without the use of explicit models either of the environment or of the capabilities of the robots.

 This work is part of a larger research agenda.
 We started from implementing in real and simulated robots a model of ants' foraging.
 This is studied, to the best of our knowledge, only theoretically in the literature.
-The first steps, discussed in this article, are the validation of the theoretical model and the analysis of its features.
+The first steps, discussed in this paper, are the validation of the theoretical model and the analysis of its features.
 Some of the results might be easily foreseen from the model, but they need a formal validation to be useful.
-The results of the analysis will then be used to perform comparisons with similar algorithms that are found in the literature and eventually to improve and test them in other contexts.
-These last steps are ongoing work and are not presented here.
+The results of the analysis will be used then to perform comparisons with similar algorithms that are found in the literature and eventually to improve and test them in other contexts.
+These last steps are on-going work and are not presented here.

-The analytical methodology used in this work makes extensive use of statistical tools and concepts (e.g., nonparametric tests and the blocking design of experiments).
+The analytical methodology used in this work makes extensive use of statistical tools and concepts (e.g., non-parametric tests and the "blocking design" of experiments).
 In fact, our experiments were designed in such a way as to obtain statistically significant results even when using a limited number of runs.
 This is useful especially when experimenting with real robots, a highly time-consuming activity.
-While such concepts are extensively used in other disciplines, we are aware of very few works that make use of this methodology in robotics or that at least explicitly mention it.
-We hope that this article can be an inspiration for other researchers to improve the efficiency of their experimental work.
+While such concepts are extensively used in other disciplines, we are aware of very few works that make use of this methodology in robotics, or that at least explicitly mention it.
+We hope that this paper can be an inspiration for other researchers to improve the efficiency of their experimental work.